chriskrycho/v5.chriskrycho.com/site/journal/2020/Data Constructors Part 1 Understanding by Implementing.md

 Our TypeScript code is definitely longer, because we had to *create* the ability to do what Grain does at the language level.
 However, doing so means we can actually see what Grain is doing quite clearly.
 In particular, the original syntax `Cabbage(Red)` confuses a lot of people who aren’t familiar with the syntax of languages like Grain.
 Having implemented it in TypeScript, though, we can see that `Cabbage` is just a function which takes an argument, `CabbageColor`, and returns a `Veggie`.

-In fact, if we wanted to, we could make it possible to write *exactly* the same thing in TypeScript to construct a `Veggie` as we do in Grain, by creating standalone versions of the “data constructors” for `Veggie` and `CabbageColor`:
+In fact, as we saw above, we can make it possible to write *exactly* the same thing in TypeScript to construct a `Veggie` as we do in Grain, by creating standalone versions of the “data constructors” for `Veggie` and `CabbageColor`:

 ```ts
 const { Red, Green } = CabbageColor;